-Northern Ontario is subdivided into the Northwest and Northeast Economic Regions.
-The three most western census divisions, commonly known as districts - namely Rainy River, Kenora, and Thunder Bay - constitute Northwestern Ontario, which is also referred to as the Northwest Economic Region.
-The region that lies north and east of lakes Superior and Huron constitutes Northeastern Ontario, which is also referred to as the Northeast Economic Region.
+Northern Ontario is subdivided into the Northwest and the Northeast.
+The three most western census districts - namely Rainy River, Kenora, and Thunder Bay - constitute Northwestern Ontario.
+The region that lies north and east of lakes Superior and Huron constitutes Northeastern Ontario.
 It includes the following census divisions: Cochrane, Timiskaming, Algoma, Sudbury, Nipissing, Manitoulin, Parry Sound, and Greater Sudbury.
 The federal government and FedNor also include Muskoka District in their definition of Northeastern Ontario.
 However, the provincial government removed the District of Muskoka from the jurisdictional area of the Ministry of Northern Development and Mines and the Northern Ontario Heritage Fund Corporation in 2004.
 It has continued to include Parry Sound as a Northern Ontario division.